grzenow4/HPC-zad2-MPI/README.md

 srun ./matmul [-a sparse_matrix_file_a] [-b sparse_matrix_file_b] [-v] [-g g_value] [-t 2D|3D|balanced] [-l value]
 ```
 where:
 - `-a/b sparse_matrix_file_a/b` is a path to [CSR](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_.28CSR.2C_CRS_or_Yale_format.29) file storing given sparse matrix.
 The first row contains 4 integers: the number of rows, the number of columns, the total number of non-zero elements, and the maximum number of non-zero elements in each row.
 The following 3 rows specify values (array `V` in wikipedia's description); column indices (array `COL_INDEX`); and row offsets (array `ROW_INDEX`).
-This argument is optional, but may be helpful during testing.
+Values may be integers or doubles in format 12.345.
 - `-v` prints the matrix C (the multiplication result) in the row-major order: the first line specifies the number of rows and the number of columns of the result; i+1-th line is the i-th row of the matrix; this option will be used only on small matrices.
+This argument is optional, but may be helpful during testing.
 - `-t type` specifies which version of the algorithm you have to use.
 Possible type values are 2D, 3D and balanced.
 They refer to the 2D-SUMMA; 3D-SUMMA; 3D-SUMMA with load balancing, respectively.
 In case of `balanced`, there will be additional argument (`-l`), the value of layers `l` introduced by the 3D-SUMMA.
 - `-l layers` specifies the number of layers in the 3D-SUMMA procedure.
 Applies only to 3D and balanced versions of the algorithm and should be ignored in the 2D case.
 - `-g g_value` prints the number of elements in C greater than the `g_value`.